 You may notice more or different planned burning near townships.
 The location and timing of some planned burning may also be different from previous years.

-- How can I find out about when planned burns are happening in the next 10 days?
+- How can I find out about when planned burns are happening?

 - How do I provide input into where and when burns are happening?